Glossary of terms

 Unlike compulsory courses, you can choose from a selected group of courses to complete your diploma or certificate.

 You must pass course x before taking course y.
-A prerequisite course may be waived if the student demonstrates specific academic/professional experience.
+A prerequisite course may be waived if the candidate demonstrates prior acquired knowledge that matches the learning outcomes of the course.